davidjoffe/dave_gnukem/README.md

 Recent:

+* Add shortcut key to toggle sounds on/off (Insert)
 * Fix: Restore Game from main menu doesn't work
 * Fix: Save/Restore game doesn't save "mission" (i.e. selected "game")
 * Fix: On Windows, game window often starts slightly off bottom of screen
-* Add shortcut key to toggle sounds on/off (Insert)
+* New proper exit sound (is "PowerUp13.mp3" by Eric Matyas http://soundimage.org/)
+* Fixed: A monster could kill you in the moments after you entered the exit

 2016/10/22 - Version 0.63 / 0.64 / 0.65